Hafisata Amaleboba: Career

 Following her secondary education Amaleboaba did her national service as a teacher at a Junior High School prior to entering the university.
 After her studies at the University of Ghana, she was employed as a teaching assistant at the university’s faculty of Law after which she entered private legal practice.
-She began private practice at Justking and Associates at the Kotoka International Airport and later joined Peasah-Boadu and Company at Gulf House, Accra.
+She began private practice at Justking and Associates at the Accra International Airport and later joined Peasah-Boadu and Company at Gulf House, Accra.
 In 2008, she later co-founded Amal Law Consult in Accra where she worked as its Managing Partner.
 In August 2014 she joined the Judicial Service of Ghana as a High Court judge, serving in the General Jurisdiction, Land Division, and Divorce and Matrimonial Causes Division (now Family Court), and also handled probate cases and judicial review applications.
 She also sat on a treason case alongside two other judges.

 In 2022, Amaleboba was appointed Justice of the Court of Appeal by then President Nana Akufo-Addo, serving on panels in Kumasi, Accra, and Koforidua.
 She also represented the Judicial Service on the Legal Service Board of the Attorney-General’s Department, and chaired various disciplinary and administrative committees.
 From November 2020 to June 2023, she served with the Judicial Service Complaints Unit.
 In 2025, President John Dramani Mahama appointed her to the Supreme Court of Ghana as one of seven justices selected to address the court’s growing caseload.